Joshuarox100/VRC-Inventory-Inventor/README.md

   <img width="80%" height="80%" src="Images/Preset/Items/Button.png">
 </p>

 Button Items act like one-way [Groups](#groups).
-They can usually be used for switching to specific outfits quickly, and are more data-efficient than using [Groups](#groups) on [Toggles](#toggle).
-Buttons will set the state of items every time they are activated.
+They can usually be used for switching to specific Item configurations quickly, and are more data-efficient than using [Groups](#groups) on [Toggles](#toggle).
+Buttons will set the state of Items the same way every time they are activated.

 #### Subpage
 <p align="center">